A generalization of Alperin fusion theorem and its applications: Main Results

 \begin{proof}[\textbf{Proof.}] If $Q$ is essential then the result follows by Proposition \ref{prop charac. of essentails}.
 Suppose that $Out_{\E}(Q)$ has a strongly $Out_{P}(Q)$-embedded subgroup.
 Then $\langle \phi \in Out_{\E}(Q) \mid Out_{P}(Q)\cap Out_{P}(Q)^{\phi}>1 \rangle $ is proper in $Out_{\E}(Q)$ by Lemma \ref{lem strongly d-embedded}.
 It follows that $\langle \phi \in Aut_{\E}(Q) \mid N_{\phi}(Q)>QC_P(Q) \rangle$ is proper in $Aut_{\E}(Q)$.
 Since $Q$ is $\E$-centric, we have $Q=QC_P(Q)$, and so $Q$ is essential. \end{proof}

 \begin{lemman} {lem N_{E}(Q) is also semisaturated } Let $\E$ be a semisaturated fusion system on a $p$-group $P$, and $Q$ be a fully normalized subgroup of $P$.
-Then the fusion system $N_{\E}(Q)$ is also semisaturated. \end{lemman}
+Then the local fusion systems $N_{\E}(Q)$ and $C_{\E}(Q)$ are also semisaturated. \end{lemman}